albertocamacho/wafflekit/README.md

 ## Through Sketch Cloud (Recommended)

 By using Sketch Cloud you'll automatically receive updates whenever a new version is available (handy for bug fixes).
+Visit https://sketch.cloud/s/Qke5e and select 'Download' and then 'Add Library to Sketch'